 TT Writers Interviewed

-Stephanie Elizondo Griest, author of 100 Places Every Woman Should Go and editor of The Best Women's Travel Writing 2010, has interviewed 13 of the writers who contributed stories to the collection and promises many more to come.
+Stephanie Elizondo Griest, author of 100 Places Every Woman Should Go and editor of one edition of The Best Women's Travel Writing, has interviewed 13 of the writers who contributed stories to the collection.
 Stop by Stephanie's blog for some good conversation about writing and travel.